 If you would like to discuss your concern or share information about the UR student prior to submitting a CARE report, then the Director of Parent Relations, Dawn Bruner, can be of assistance.
 In some cases, Dawn can suggest offices on campus that can appropriately support the student of concern prior to enacting the CARE network.
 In other cases, Dawn may suggest that you submit a CARE report so the team can assist in reaching out to the student through multiple University offices.

-If you believe your son or daughter would benefit from utilizing the services provided by the University Counseling Center (UCC), or have questions about the resources UCC offers, Karen Platt may be of assistance.
-Although very limited information regarding whether a student has been using UCC can be provided, Karen is available to discuss your concerns and offer suggestions based upon the counseling and counseling-related resources that are available at the University of Rochester.
-Karen can be contacted at firstname.lastname@example.org or 585-275-3113.
+If you believe your son or daughter would benefit from the services provided by the University Counseling Center (UCC), or have questions about the resources UCC offers, please call (585) 275-3113.
+Although limited information regarding whether a student has been using UCC can be provided, a UCC staff member is available to discuss your concerns and offer suggestions based upon the counseling and counseling-related resources that are available at the University of Rochester.

 Additional CARE-related information

-If you would like additional information about the CARE system and how the CARE team identifies and triages student’s in or heading toward distress, please contact the Assistant Director for Student Support Services in the Office of the Dean of Students, Erin Halligan.
-Erin can be reached at email@example.com or 585-273-2568.
+If you would like additional information about the CARE system and how the CARE team identifies and triages students who are in or heading toward distress, please contact a CARE team member at CAREnetwork@rochester.edu or (585) 275-4085.